Joint Replacement Center

 Direct anterior hip replacement

-Direct Anterior Hip Replacement is a new surgery method that is an alternative to the conventional hip replacement surgery and is growing in popularity.
-It’s currently only used in about 20% of cases in the U.S. In the past, hip replacement surgery required cutting certain muscles and tendons in order to access the area being fixed.
+Direct Anterior Hip Replacement is a new surgery method that is an alternative to the standard conventional hip replacement surgery and is growing in popularity.
+It’s only used in about 20% of cases in the U.S. currently.
+In the past, hip replacement surgery required cutting certain muscles and tendons in order to access the area being fixed.
 Conversely, direct anterior hip replacement does not require the cutting of muscles or tendons to expose the joint being treated.
 This new surgery can be more difficult and requires special equipment including surgical instruments and operating tables.

 Direct Anterior Hip Replacement surgery, however, is not for all candidates.
 Some hip surgeons feel that anterior hip replacement has some issues: The nerve which supplies sensation to the front and side of the thigh can be more vulnerable to injury during surgery.
 Those patients who are obese, short, or the person with very muscular thighs are more challenging with an anterior approach.

-There can be disagreement among hip surgeons as to what approach is the best one for a specific patient, and it’s important to listen to your surgeon’s recommendation rather than try to shop for an approach that may not be appropriate for you.
+In conclusion, there can be disagreement among hip surgeons as to what approach is the best one for a specific patient, and it’s important to listen to your surgeon’s recommendation rather than try to shop for an approach that may not be appropriate for you.

 Abrasion Arthroplasty is a surgical procedure to reshape the joint by grinding down the damaged surface and removing rough areas, which allows blood and bone marrow cells to develop on the newly ground surface.